YoniWitz/Photos-Viewer/README.md

 1. Download Repository
 2. From root folder, 'cd client', then 'npm install'
-3. From root folder, 'cd server', then 'npm install' then 'npm run start'
+3. From root folder, 'cd server', then 'npm install' then 'npm run start:dev:server'
-4. in browser, redirect to localhost where 'client' is running on (typically:  http://localhost:8080/)
+4. in browser, redirect to 'http://localhost:3009/'

 ## Summary
 I wrote this web app as an assignment I received as part of a hiring process.
 This project covers a lot of different aspects of a Full Stack developer's responsibilites, including:

 ### Back End
+Deployment to Heroku
 Running a server on Node
 Web services and http requsts using Express
 CSV parsing